This article explains how to integrate cellpose into an arivis Vision4D pipeline

 - Use the Python Segmenter operation to load the cellpose script and define the required parameters

 Cellpose is a deep-learning (DL) based algorithm for cell and nucleus segmentation.
 It was created by the Stringer and Pachitariu groups and was originally published in the Stringer et al., Nature Methods, 2021.

-Vision4D can be configured to execute cellpose segmentation within analysis pipelines, thereby enabling users to take advantage of both the advanced segmentation enabled by cellpose and the image and segment processing and visualisation tools offered by Vision4D. this article explains how to download and install the necessary tools, and how to configure the pipeline Python Segmenter operation to segment objects using cellpose.
+Vision4D can be configured to execute cellpose segmentation within analysis pipelines, thereby enabling users to take advantage of both the advanced segmentation enabled by cellpose and the image and segment processing and visualization tools offered by Vision4D.
+This article explains how to download and install the necessary tools, and how to configure the pipeline Python Segmenter operation to segment objects using cellpose.

 By integrating cellpose into a pipeline, users can take advantage of the full functionality of the Vision4D pipeline concept to:

 - Process large multidimensional images